-The monosaccharide (Simple sugar) is better known by the term dextrose or dextrose.
-This sugar species is first made in the grapes.
-In the winemaking at the beginning of the fermentation she is with the fructose (Fructose) in the ratio of one to one in the grape, Both sugars are among the so-called hexoses and be together as invert sugar designated.
-They are very different sweet, fructose sweetens about two and a half times as strong as glucose.
-During fermentation, glucose is preferred alcohol and carbon dioxide converted.
-Therefore, fructose dominates in the residual sugar of the wine.
-In contrast to fructose, glucose can be found in diabetes (Diabetes) from the human body is not or only with difficulty degraded.
+The monosaccharide (Plain sugar) is better known under the term dextrose or dextrose.
+This type of sugar is first formed in the grapes.
+In the winemaking at the beginning of the fermentation she is with the fructose (Fructose) in a one to one ratio grape, Both types of sugar are so-called hexoses and are together as invert sugar designated.
+They are very different in sweetness, fructose sweetens about two and a half times as strongly as glucose.
+Glucose in is preferred for fermentation alcohol and carbon dioxide converted.
+That is why fructose dominates in residual sugar of wine.
+Unlike fructose, glucose can diabetes (Diabetes) cannot be broken down by the human body or only with difficulty.

-The scientist Louis Pasteur (1822-1895) already reported in 1861 that yeasts in aerobic Environment (presence of oxygen ) during fermentation much less sugar consume as in an anaerobic environment.
-At higher glucose levels in grape must from about 100 mg / l can but also under aerobic conditions alcohol be formed.
-This will be after the English biochemist Herbert Grace Crabtree as Crabtree effect or also referred to as "glucose effect".
-At low glucose levels, the respiratory system will breathe yeasts in the presence of oxygen, the sugar directly, so it is not converted into alcohol.
+French scientist Louis Pasteur (1822-1895) reported in 1861 that yeasts in aerobic Environment (that means presence of oxygen ) much less during fermentation sugar consume than in anaerobic environment.
+With higher amounts of glucose in grape must from about 100 mg / l can also under aerobic conditions alcohol be formed.
+According to the English biochemist Herbert Grace Crabtree, this is called Crabtree effect or also referred to as the "glucose effect".
+With small amounts of glucose breathe yeasts in the presence of oxygen, the sugar directly, so it is not converted into alcohol.

-In the research institute Geisenheim there are attempts by means of the enzyme Glucose oxidase glucose in grape must gluconic to convert and thereby reduce the sugar.
-The gluconic acid can not be converted into alcohol by the yeasts.
-This should make it possible to target wines with balanced To produce alcohol content to improve the taste.
+In the research institute Geisenheim there are attempts to use the enzyme The glucose in the grape must in gluconic convert and thereby reduce the sugar.
+The yeast cannot convert gluconic acid into alcohol.
+This should make it possible to target wines with balanced Produce alcohol to improve taste.
 See under alcohol reduction,